Egghead Review: Breakfast Sandwiches at Proper Eats Las Vegas

 Open kitchen

-While I waited only a few minutes for my food, I enjoyed peeking into the open kitchen and watching the chefs prepare dishes on the flattop grills.
+Once I finally ordered, I grabbed my number and waited.
+While I waited, I at least enjoyed peeking into the open kitchen to watch the chefs prepare dishes on the flattop grills.

 Egghead Menu